Quantum-Accelerators/quacc/docs/src/user/basics.md

 Here, we have imported the `.tblite.core.relax_job` recipe.
 Most recipes have several optional keyword arguments that you can specify.
 In this example, the `method="GFN2-xTB"` keyword indicates that we want to use the GFN2-xTB method, which also happened to be the default value.

-## A Pair of Serial Calculations
+## A Simple Mixed-Code Workflow

 Now let's return to our bulk Cu example from above and start adding on some complexity.
 Here, we will use EMT to run a relaxation on the bulk Cu structure and then use the output of this calculation as the input to a static calculation with GFN2-xTB.
-This example nicely highlights how there are no restrictions in terms of how many codes you can use in a single workflow.
+This example highlights how there are no restrictions in terms of how many codes you can use in a single workflow.

 ```python
 from ase.build import bulk